Mark Patton: Career

-Patton grew up in Riverside, Missouri, and, after graduating high school, moved to New York City to pursue an acting career.
+Patton grew up in Riverside, Missouri, and, after graduating from high school, moved to New York City to pursue an acting career.
 Within a few years, he landed the role of Joe Qualley in the 1982 Broadway production of Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean.
 Patton reprised the role in the 1982 film of the same name.
 His character in the play and film was a pre-transition teen transgender woman.
-However, Patton was not allowed to do an interview with the LGBT-interest magazine The Advocate.
-Patton identified this as an early indicator of the homophobia in Hollywood at that time.
+However, Patton was not allowed "by those guiding his career" to do an interview with the LGBT-interest magazine The Advocate.
+Patton identified this as indicative of homophobia in Hollywood at that time.

 In 1985, Patton landed the lead role in the horror film A Nightmare on Elm Street 2: Freddy's Revenge, portraying Jesse Walsh, a teen whose body becomes possessed by Freddy Krueger.
 Critics and audiences noted the gay subtext of the film, something screenwriter David Chaskin initially attributed to Patton's portrayal of Jesse.
 However, in the 2010 documentary Never Sleep Again: The Elm Street Legacy, Chaskin acknowledged that he, himself, was responsible for the film's deliberate gay subtext.
+The emotional stress of the film led Patton to leave acting shortly afterwards for a career in interior decorating.

-Patton had a guest appearance on the television series Hotel and had scenes alongside George Clooney and Maud Adams.
+Patton made a guest appearance on the television series Hotel and had scenes alongside George Clooney and Maud Adams.
 He also starred in a television pilot with Chuck Connors entitled Kelsey's Son, which was never picked up.
 Other roles include General Hospital as Greg Collier, Misplaced with John Cameron Mitchell, Anna to the Infinite Power with Dina Merrill and Martha Byrne, and Have You Tried Talking to Patty with Heather Langenkamp.

 Patton says he gave up on his acting career following being cast in a planned CBS series in which he would have played a gay character.
 "They began to ask me if I would be comfortable playing a gay character and telling people I was straight if they began to question my sexuality? [...]
 All I could think about was how everyone I knew was dying from AIDS and we were having this bullshit conversation.
 My heart just broke and that was the line for me.
 I knew I would never be able to do what they were asking, so I walked away from Hollywood and decided to move on to a place where it was totally acceptable to be gay."

-Patton returned to acting for the first time since Freddy's Revenge with his appearance in the 2016 horror film Family Possessions.
+Patton returned to acting for the first time since A Nightmare on Elm Street 2: Freddy's Revenge with his appearance in the 2016 horror film Family Possessions.